- Cancer Information

 - LGBTQI+ people with advanced cancer

 Advance care planning

-Advance care planning involves thinking about your future health care and discussing your treatment goals and preferences for care with your family, friends and treatment team.
-This helps them to understand your goals, values and beliefs, and ensures that your wishes are respected if you lose the capacity to make your own decisions.
+When diagnosed with a life-limiting illness, it can be a good idea to plan for your future health care.
+Discussing your preferences with your family, friends and treatment team helps ensure that your wishes are respected if you lose the ability (capacity) to make your own decisions.

 Learn more about:

 Everyone has their own individual preferences, and these will often change over time.
 Making your wishes clear can help give you peace of mind, protect your rights and ensure that the people you want involved in your care are included.

 The following are steps to take as part of advance care planning:

 Prepare an advance care directive

 You can write down your goals and instructions for your future medical care in this document.
 It also provides a record of your values and treatment preferences.
 Doctors, family, carers and substitute decision-makers must follow this record if you become unable to communicate or make decisions.
 Depending on which state or territory you live in, it may be called an advance care directive, health direction or advance personal plan.